 - we are calling participants who are due for their scheduled plan reassessment.
-During this call we will discuss with the participant their options, such as renewing or extending their current plan, or doing a full plan review if their circumstances have changed.
+During this call we will discuss with the participant their options, such as renewing or extending their current plan, or doing a full plan reassessment if their circumstances have changed.

 - We are calling participants who have health, disability or circumstances which could make them more vulnerable during the COVID-19 pandemic.

 - We are continuing to work through our usual process for assistive technology items and quotes, or if you have requested a review of your plan.